wp-plugins/rizzi-guestbook/readme.txt

 * Create user-friendly guestbooks without writing a single line of code.
 * Lives in a standard WordPress page and uses comments for entries, so moderation and antispam functionality works as normal.
 * Two-View layout provides one view for submitting entries and another for reading them.
+* No annoying WEBSITE field.
 * Automatic paging of entries to customizable length.
 * Compatible with mobile themes.
-* No bloat: Uses existing WordPress faculties so no custom database tables are required.
+* No custom database tables are required.
 * Simplistic design makes it extremely user friendly.
 * Very easy to set up and administrate.